Skip to Content

 Before we begin, I want to share a few tweaks I made to this recipe.
 One simple tweak will help you create the BEST Navy Bean Soup!

-Here’s my big secret…I substituted canned beans for dried.
+Here’s my big secret… I substituted canned beans for dried.
 Yep!
 That’s it!
-You can use dried beans that have been soaked over night…but trust me, this simple tweak will be a game changer!
+You can use dried beans that have been soaked overnight…but trust me, this simple tweak will be a game-changer!
 Why?

 One of the biggest issues with “bean” soup is the…uhhh…how do I say this delicately… the GAS it causes!
 (Oh my goodness!
-Good thing we don’t need to light candle!
+Good thing we don’t need to light candles!
 One spark and this Nest would light up like a blow torch!
 No pun intended!)

 Not only does it cut down on the “gas” issue…it cuts down on the prep time of this classic.